Materials We Accept

 EVERY MONTH

-Clean and dry plastic film of any color.
-Recycling types 2 (HDPE) and 4 (LDPE) if labeled:
+Clean and dry stretchy plastic film of any color.
+Recycling types 2 (HDPE) and 4 (LDPE), if labeled:

 - Grocery bags